Auto Broker Magic

 Although unable to give you the precise answer you're looking for, use valuation services provided by such sites as Kelley Blue Book and NADAGuides.

-There's also one that might be a bit more accurate because the inputs will include either your license plate or VIN#.
-You can get it at Edmund's Trade-In Quotes and without being contacted by any third parties.
+There's also one that might be a bit more accurate because the inputs will include either your license plate or VIN# followed by many simple, but specific, yes/no questions.
+You can get it at Edmund's Trade-In Quotes.

 Actually, I think it's a good idea to know the value of your asset whether you are in the market or not.
 It's just a good idea to know these things.